 - Make appropriate changes in your lifestyle.
 Work with a dietician to develop a diet that will protect your kidneys, and with your doctor for a suitable exercise regimen to make sure you stay in good physical shape.
 And don’t forget your mental health.
 A chronic condition like kidney disease may create an unhealthy amount of stress, which might trigger depression if left untreated.

 The professional care team at Absolute Companion Care can help individuals diagnosed with kidney disease improve health outcomes in a multitude of ways.
-Contact us at 410-357-9640 for more information on our top-rated senior care in Towson and the surrounding communities.
+Contact us at 410-357-9640 for more information on our Hereford home care services and the surrounding communities we serve.